-What if I was a resident of a reciprocal state for the tax year?
+What if I was a resident of a reciprocal state for the tax year or I was a resident of another state living in Illinois only to accompany my spouse who was stationed in Illinois for military service?

-If you were an Iowa, Kentucky, Michigan, or Wisconsin resident, and earned income in Illinois, you are exempt from paying Illinois Income Tax on income you earned from salaries, wages, tips, and other employee compensation.
-You are exempt because Illinois has a reciprocal agreement with these states.
-You must file Form IL-W-5-NR, Employee's Statement of Nonresidence in Illinois, with your employer to be entitled to this exemption.
-If you are a resident of a reciprocal state, you do not have to file

-Form IL-1040 and Schedule NR unless you
+If you were an lowa, Kentucky, Michigan, or Wisconsin resident or a military spouse, and earned income in Illinois, you are exempt from paying Illinois Income Tax on income you earned from salaries, wages, tips, and other employee compensation.
+You are exempt because Illinois has a reciprocal agreement with these states or because military spouse wages are taxable to the state of residence.
+You must file Form IL-W-5-NR, Employee's Statement of Nonresidence in Illinois, with your employer to be entitled to exemption from withholding.
+If you are a resident of a reciprocal state or a military spouse, you do not have to file Form IL-1040 and Schedule NR unless you